 Then make your way to Cornelius Heritage Hall.
 Based on the book “A Town by Any other Name,” by Leslie Rindoks, the hall features antiques, photographs, and maps that provide a tangible overview of the town’s history.

 With many great restaurants around, it’s hard to pick where to go for lunch.
 No matter what you’re in the mood for, you’ll find it in this area.
-We suggest trying famous BBQ at Mac’s Speed Shop or a waterfront experience at Port City Club.
+We suggest trying a waterfront experience at Port City Club or Hello Sailor.
+Port City Club has favorable crab cake appetizer and a lobster roll hoagie sandwich that’s worth giving a try.
+Hello Sailor is also known for their chef-driven cuisines.
+You won’t regret having the crab Louie salad, fried catfish fillet, and their new take on hush puppies.

 After lunch do some antique shopping in Old Town Cornelius.
 Stop in Oak Street Mill, a 10,000 square foot historic cotton mill, and browse through furniture, home décor, and vintage knick-knacks.
 Continue your stroll around town and check out the various boutiques that line the streets.